Our website uses cookies.

 • Consider a small group or private tour.
 The Hoover Dam receives an extraordinary number of visitors each year.
 It’s the best way to see the landmark in a more intimate setting and ask more questions.

 • Schedule tours well in advance.
-Hoover Dam is the most visited dam in the world.
+The Hoover Dam is the most visited dam in the world.
 During peak travel season, the tours of the dam sellout fast.
 We recommend that you book a tour for several weeks in advance and aim for an early morning tour to avoid bad traffic.